 How to expand the timescale of the Gantt chart?

 Do not change the Gantt chart in the spreadsheet itself.
-Change the Start date and Time period of the chart in the Settings tab of the task pane.
+Change the Start date and Time period (in Pro only) of the chart in the Settings tab of the task pane.
 By changing the Start date you can scroll through the Gantt chart.